hibri/hibri.github.io/about.md

 The Agile practices mirror the way I want to work.
 I advocate Test Driven Development, and get a kick out of teaching it.
 I enjoy working on automation and continuous delivery.
 I’ve built continuous deployment frameworks to help my teams deliver anytime they choose, and the amount of time I spend automating releases to production makes me think I should wear my sysadmin hat more often.

-In the past I’ve worked for 7digital and BBC Worldwide, Audio Network, and Energyhelpline leading teams and building great products.
+In the past I’ve led teams at 7digital, BBC Worldwide, Audio Network, Energyhelpline and WorldRemit to build great products.

-I’m available for consulting and coaching work.
-If you’d like to know how I can help you, please do get in touch.

  [<img src="http://www.linkedin.com/img/webpromo/btn_viewmy_160x25.png" alt="View Hibri Marzook's profile on LinkedIn" width="160" height="25" border="0" />](http://uk.linkedin.com/in/hibri)